CFdefense/CRUD-API/README.md

 ## Future Project Goals.
 1. Create a front-end product to push and pull from the database.
-2. Implement security features on the backend to prevent DB injection or bad action.
+2. Add more features of querying the database